10 Most Amazing Facts About Great White Sharks

 Scavenging on whale carcass

-Scavenging on whale carcass – By Fallows C, Gallagher AJ, Hammerschlag N (2013) [CC BY 2.5], via Wikimedia Commons
+Scavenging on whale carcass – By Fallows C, Gallagher AJ.
+Hammerschlag N (2013) [CC BY 2.5], via Wikimedia Commons

-This behaviour is where the shark will break the surface of the oceans water to detect prey.
+This behavior is where the shark will break the surface of the oceans water to detect prey.
 The reason is that Great White’s hunt by smell and smell travels quicker through air.
 By breaking the water to smell the air, the Great White can pick up on any prey faster.

-07 – They Love To Breach Also
+07 – Great White Sharks Love To Breach Also

 Going for a bait

-Going for a bait – By Brocken Inaglory (Own work) [CC BY-SA 3.0 or GFDL], via Wikimedia Commons
+Going for a bait – By Brocken Inaglory (Own work).
+[CC BY-SA 3.0 or GFDL], via Wikimedia Commons

-Another peculiar aspect of this shark’s behaviour is what is known as Breaching.
+Another peculiar aspect of this shark’s behavior is what is known as Breaching.
 This is another tool the shark uses when it is hunting food but this time when it is going in for the kill.
 In breaching, the Great White will approach its target from below at great speed.

 By the time it recaches the prey, the shark is travelling around 40 km per hour and so hits it at a ferocious rate.
 Not only does this come as a total surprise to the unfortunate target but the way the shark jumps up out of the water as it clamps down onto it gives it no chance to react.
 This a famous spectacle in relation to Great White’s and one that is quite something to see.